 A teal hair color combines blue and green colors, often called mermaid hair.
 There is no other perfect time to experiment with your hair color and follow in Kylie Jenner’s footsteps than today.
-You only need the confidence to show your personality and channel your creativity!
+You only need the confidence to show your personality and channel your creativity with teal hair!

 Going with this anime-girl hairstyle will make you stand out, whether with just a hint or ribbons of this color or a solid teal shade on your mane.
 Whatever style you do to your hair – long, short, straight, or wavy – it will always be selfie-ready with this magical hue!